conradakunga/Blog/_posts/2021-10-21-saving-collections-of-primitives-in-entity-framework-core.md

 }
 ```

-With this done we can create and persist a `Person` and their `Hobbies` like so:
+With this done we can create our migrations, update the database and then go on create and persist a `Person` and their `Hobbies` like so:

 ```csharp
 using (var ctx = new PersonContext())